OSAS/strapping-mediawiki/README.md

 preferences and admin pages.
 All of MediaWiki's features are included, too.

+## Origin (and demo) of Strapping

+Strapping was made from the need of reworking oVirt.org look attractive, have one place for everyone to edit content (instead of a mix of WordPress and MediaWiki), and have an easy-to-work with site so that anyone could either stick to MediaWiki marked up pages or do some more advanced layout (with columns, etc.) using Bootstrap.

+You can see Strapping in action by visiting http://oVirt.org/

 ## Get started

 1. Change to the "skins" subdirectory of your MediaWiki installation: `cd skins`